Skip to Content

 Meet with your pastor and ask for his advice on where you can serve the body of Christ to use your spiritual gifts.

-Spiritual gifts are often used to serve the church and the church body, but you may also wish to use your gifts outside of your church home such as volunteering, starting a Bible study in your home, praying for neighbors and friends, sharing the gospel, starting a card ministry.
+Spiritual gifts are often used to serve the church and the church body, but you may also wish to use your gifts in your daily life outside of your church home such as volunteering, starting a Bible study in your home, praying for neighbors and friends, sharing the message of the gospel, starting a card ministry.
 The way in which you can use your spiritual gifts are endless.

 If you try one ministry opportunity and it doesn’t feel right, try another.